napari/docs/docs/guides/rendering.md

 This document describes the simple rendering paths with pointers to the more powerful, unusual, and complicated ones.

-We will use scikit-image's 3D cells data as a demonstrative example throughout this documentation.
+We will use scikit-image's 3D cells data as a running example throughout this documentation.

 ```{code-cell} python
 from skimage import data